mcjauregui72/FilmDatabase/README.md

 ## Load Phase Goals

-The goal of the Load Phase was to successfully import all 9 .csv files, create the tables into which we'd import the .csv files, and create the required table joins needed to demonstrate the movie recommendation engine.
-To create an interactive experience with the SQL database, the team also produced a simple but easy-to-use user interface with SQL Python Connector.
-This allows users to query from the SQL database in Python.
+The goal of the Load Phase was to successfully import all 9 .csv files, create the tables into which the .csv files would be imported, and create the required table joins needed to demonstrate the movie recommendation engine.
+To create an interactive experience with the SQL database, a simple but easy-to-use user interface was created with SQL Python Connector.
+It allows users to query from the SQL database in Python.

-We used the following query to create the tables we’d designed for the SQL database.
+The following queries were used to create the tables designed for the SQL database.

 -- Exported from QuickDBD: https://www.quickdatabasediagrams.com/
 -- Link to schema: https://app.quickdatabasediagrams.com/#/d/Hftcv0